 Digital twins will also enable designers and engineers to perform more simulations, which can have a big impact on sustainability.

 Now, add the power of artificial intelligence (AI).
 Suddenly, the building manager can take advantage of predictive maintenance.
 Each system or component has historical context.
-The manager not only knows where it is and the component’s material makeup but also the conditions surrounding it—she knows how people use each section of the building and even what kinds of weather patterns have occurred that impact function.
+The manager knows not only where it is and the component’s material makeup but also the conditions surrounding it—she knows how people use each section of the building and even what kinds of weather patterns have occurred that impact function.
 Based on experience and use, leveraging machine learning, the manager can predict when that system is likely to fail and service it before it does.
 That’s the possibility created by a digital twin enriched through the BIM process.

 A digital twin is also a useful tool for maximizing environmental sustainability.
 Buildings are responsible for roughly 40% of a city’s carbon footprint.
 In many ways, a building can be optimized to reduce its climate impact and consumption of power, heat, or water.
 If building managers look only at static charts, they won’t know where the hot spots are, but if they display the data on a 3D model, using sensor data from numerous locations around the building, they can understand how various parts of the building consume power or leak warm air.

 During a recent project in Grenoble, France, Autodesk engineers met with a top regional government official.
-The engineers demonstrated a prototype digital twin of a government office building, and the official could visualize what was happening on a physical level.
+The engineers demonstrated a prototype digital twin of a government office building, and thanks to digital transformation, the official could visualize what was happening on a physical level.
 The image of the room changed colors based on the ambient temperature.
 The building is in the mountains, where it’s cold, but it was warm at 6 a.m. on a Monday, even though most people wouldn’t come in until 9 a.m.

 The official wondered, “Why are we heating the building for three hours when no one is here?”
 Then he noticed, in the middle of the building, a room that was changing colors from blue to red, red to blue, blue to red.
 Someone explained that the individual who worked at that location constantly complained that it was too hot and kept opening the window (and leaving it open overnight) to let in the cold mountain air.